Istanbul Currency: All You Want to Know about Turkish Lira

 Just like most of the world, touristy areas are known for pickpockets.
 It can be quite crowded and you want to keep your essentials safe!

-If you’re traveling with a group and you take turns paying for things, I highly recommend the app called Splitwise.
+When you travel with a group and you take turns paying for things, I highly recommend the app called Splitwise.
 It is a free app and makes splitting the bill so easy!
+Plus you can purchase it for unlimited expenses.

 1. Using a card with international fees: